The Collapse and Three-Dimensional Explosion of Three-Dimensional, vis \`a vis One-Dimensional, Massive-star Supernova Progenitor Models: Discussion

 In Fig.\,\ref{fig:moll}, we depict Mollweide projections of the normalized density variations (top), accretion rate variations (middle), and shock surface variations (bottom) for model M12.5-3D3D as a case study of the role of progenitor profile on explosion outcome.
 We illustrate the density variations at the Si/O interface located at $\sim$350 km at 93 ms post bounce, roughly 10 ms before explosion, the accretion rate (at 200 km), and the shock surface just interior.
 Regions with high density have a higher accretion rate that suppresses shock expansion.
 The Si/O interface regulates the accretion rate and modulates the geometric development of the shock 150 km interior.
 Ultimately, the shock expands in the regions of lower density determined by the morphology of the matter exterior, here encompassing the Si/O interface.
 Notice how even small pockets of higher/lower density manifest as regions of increased/decreased accretion rate and decreased/increased shock radius expansion, respectively.
 These correlations continue to be imprinted on the shock radius and ram pressure to at least 100 ms post bounce (compare Fig.~\ref{fig:moll} to the upper-left panel of Fig.~\ref{fig:muller_pram-rshock}).
 From here on out the shock takes the path of least resistance, signified by the anti-correlation of ram pressure and shock radius shown in Fig.~\ref{fig:muller_pram-rshock} for the two M12.5 models and in Fig.~\ref{fig:couch_pram-rshock} for the two FC15 models.

 In Fig.\,\ref{fig:GW}, we look at the gravitational wave data for our models.
 In the left panel we plot the strains for both $+$ and $\times$ polarizations.
-Unlike in the 1D3D case, the 3D3D model evinces nonzero strain before the onset of inner PNS convection $\sim$30 ms post bounce, and even pre-bounce.
+The 3D3D model evinces nonzero strain before the onset of inner PNS convection $\sim$30 ms post bounce, and even pre-bounce, while the 1D3D models exhibit exactly zero strain until they are restarted in 3D 10 ms post bounce.
+Afterwards it still takes the 1D3D models an additional $\sim$10 ms for the strain to become noticeable.
 The nonzero strain reveals early quadrupolar asymmetries in the 3D3D model present before bounce.
-In the right panel, we show the gravitational wave energies for the three models.
-Again, models developed in 3D pre-bounce show an earlier onset of turbulence.
+In the right panel, we show the gravitational wave energies for all the models.
+The models with 3D progenitors rapidly generate gravitational wave energy a few ms after bounce, as their intrinsic seed turbulence enables them to undergo prompt convection much closer to bounce.
+This prompt convection is responsible for generating the significant quadrupolar deformations which produce the strong gravitational wave signals we see.
+By the time the the models with 1D progenitors start rapidly generating gravitational wave energy (a few tens of ms after bounce), the corresponding 3D progenitor models have nearly plateaued.
+This $\sim$25-40 ms difference is the direct result of using progenitor models with realistic turbulence\footnote{ While 10 ms of this can be accounted for by the fact that the 1D progenitor models are started in 3D 10 ms after bounce, these delays are $\sim$2.5-4 times this value.}, and has potentially observable ramifications.
+Given the significantly different accretion history and the differences in the onset of prompt convection, the expectation is that the initial plateau of the gravitational wave energy is stochastic in nature, which is likely why the M12.5-1D3D model initial plateaus to a higher level compare to its 3D progenitor counterpart.